DEAP: Argon scintillation properties and background rejection

 Since liquid argon is a scintillating material a particle interacting with it produces light in proportion to the energy deposited from the incident particle, this is a linear effect for low energies before quenching becomes a major contributing factor.
 The interaction of a particle with the argon causes ionization and recoiling along the path of interaction.
-The recoiling argon nuclei undergo recombination or self-trapping, ultimately resulting in the emission of 128nm vacuum ultra-violet (VUV) photons.
+The recoiling argon nuclei undergo recombination or self-trapping, ultimately resulting in the emission of 128 nm vacuum ultra-violet (VUV) photons.
 Additionally liquid argon has the unique property of being transparent to its own scintillation light, this allows for light yields of tens of thousands of photons produced for every MeV of energy deposited.

 The elastic scattering of a WIMP dark matter particle with an argon nucleus is expected to cause the nucleus to recoil.
 This is expected to be a very low energy interaction (keV) and requires a low detection threshold in order to be sensitive.
 Due to the necessarily low detection threshold, the number of background events detected is very high.
 The faint signature of a dark matter particle such as a WIMP will be masked by the many different types of possible background events.
 A technique for identifying these non-dark matter events is pulse shape discrimination (PSD), which characterizes an event based on the timing signature of the scintillation light from liquid argon.